marcelcases/ethereum-evaluation/README.md

 # Evaluation of a blockchain platform: Ethereum

 This project is an evaluation of Ethereum in general terms.
-It consists on a report describing blockchain and in particular Ethereum, as well as its most prominent applications.
+It consists of a report describing blockchain and in particular Ethereum, as well as its most prominent applications.
 It also contains a hands-on demonstration of a functional voting decentralized application over Ethereum.

 ## About